anyscale/ray-secrets-proxy/README.md

 # Ray Secret Proxy

+## DISCLAIMER
+The Ray Secret Proxy is not an officially supported project by Ray or Anyscale.

 ## Background
 Credentials are required for almost every application to interact with databases, external APIs, and 3rd party integrations.
 Meanwhile, securely assessing, storing, and applying them within application logic poses a risk for potential credential exposure.